bjoernholmlund/project4restaurant/README.md

 #### Lesson learned:
 Built-in `href="#..."` does not always work as well in combination with fixed headers or mobile-friendly layouts.
 Direct control with JavaScript provides more precision and better control over the user's movement on the page.

+## Conclusion
+Bite is a full-stack project developed with the goal of offering a modern, elegant and user-friendly online restaurant experience.
+By combining technologies such as Django, JavaScript and responsive design, a completely digital booking flow has been created where users can easily book tables, view menus, log in and manage their bookings.

+The project has given me the opportunity to apply both front-end and back-end skills in practice, with a focus on user experience, interaction and accessibility.
+Great emphasis has been placed on testing, security and code structure – making the solution both stable and scalable for future development.

+This project reflects my journey as a developer and is a testament to what I have learned in web development.
+The work on Bite is not finished – there are many exciting features planned for the future, and I look forward to continuing to build on it.

+### Thanks to
+- Code Institute – for a structured and educational training that has provided the foundation for this project.
+- The Slack community – for quick support, inspiration and guidance during coding and debugging.
+- GitHub and Stack Overflow – for technical solutions, examples and discussions that helped solve specific problems.
+- W3C, JSHint – for available validation tools that helped me write clean and correct code.
+- Pixabay & Canva – for high-quality images and tools that contributed to the visual identity of the project.